 Sun., Jan.
-11th – Two groups, one from North Bass and the other from Middle Bass, made the first ‘across the ice’ travel to Tipper’s on Put-in-Bay.
+11th – Two groups, North Bass and Middle Bass, made the first ‘across the ice’ travel to Tipper’s on Put-in-Bay.
 Bud Stonerook reports the ride was a bit rough but says there were five to six inches of ice.
-Tippers offers free wings during the Ohio State / Oregon championship game.
+Tippers offer free wings during the Ohio State / Oregon championship game.

 Mon., Jan.
 12th – Council members arrive at the Put-in-Bay Village Council meeting and find a resignation letter from Terry Bodenbender.
 The is the second resignation in less than a month.
 There are a good five inches of new snow on the ground.
 Ohio State Wins.
 There are a lot of happy island fans!

 Tues., Jan.
 13th – If you looked out over the lake, you’d see the snow-covered ice for miles and miles.
 From the base of the Monument, you can look out towards Rattlesnake Island and see what appears to be three shanties planted just to the north of

 Put-in-Bay Diary -Wed., Jan.
 14th – Happy Birthday, Pinky Batt